AnyFetch/developers.anyfetch.com/contributing.md

 ## Application Packaging

-For easier deployment we need the AnyFetch Applications to follow a few conventions to have things running smoothly.
+For easier deployment we need all applications to follow a few conventions to keep things running smoothly.

 ### Executables

-- `bin/server` your main http server endpoint
+- `bin/server`: your main http server endpoint
-- `bin/init/*` any indempotent script you want to add to initialize your application (ex: seeding)
+- `bin/init/*`: any indempotent script you want to add to initialize your application (e.g. seeding)

 ### Environment Variables

-- `NODE_ENV` either set as `production`, `development` or `test`, default should be `development`
+- `NODE_ENV` either set as `production`, `development`, `staging` or `test`, default should be `development`
 - `PORT` the port to expose your app, default should be `8000`
 - `REDIS_URL` (optional) the redis url, default should be `redis://localhost`
 - `API_URL` (optional) when you rely on an anyfetch api address, expose this address, default should be `https://api.anyfetch.com`